Ann My Dice

-Ann My Dice is a Dutch metalcore band from Rotterdam formed in 2011.
-The band is named after model Annemijn Dijs, who suggested the name to the band as some of the members know her personally.
+Ann My Dice is a 5-piece metalcore act from the Netherlands.
+The band combines powerful riffs and breakdowns with hooks that will stay with you for a long time.
+Lyrically, the band is inspired by the way we as humans interact with each other and especially with the Earth.
+Ann My Dice takes a critical look at the current era we live in, offering a glimmer of hope both musically and lyrically, motivating both friend and foe to take action.

 The band released their first full-length album To Start A Journey on 6 September 2015 through Profane Records.
 In January 2019, the group won the Audience Award at Utrecht Popprijs, a band competition in the city of Utrecht.
-The band released a single and accompanying music video called "Whisper in the Dark" on 25 March 2019, which was to tease the release of their extended play Thorn, which was released 19 April 2019.
+The band released a single and accompanying music video called "Whisper in the Dark" on 25 March 2019, which was to tease the release of their EP Thorn, which was released 19 April 2019.
+The band then released 3 singles.
+“In Vain” in 2020, “Deliver Us” in 2021 and “World In Ember” in 2023.
+The band is set to release their new EP in 2025.